AllergicAlligator/skyguard/README.md

 ## Budget Planning

 Budget for thie proposal is mainly allocated for drones (parts, assembly, and testing) and flight coaches.

-For details, please check the proposal sent to Ocean Challenge 2024 Committee.
+For details, please check the proposal sent to Ocean Challenge 2024 Competition Committee.

 ## Relevant Resources